 Atomic World Lesson 13: Transition metals, true metals, and electron orbitals

 This is a rather long lesson because we are looking at a fairly large section of the Periodic table.
-The last two lessons will be shorter.
+The next lesson will be shorter.
 We now come to the largest “family” on the Periodic Table: the transition metals.
 They transition us from the alkali metals to the “true” metals.
-The transition metals are […]
+The transition metals are colored […]

-Atomic World Lesson 14: The “rare earth” elements (also called the “Lanthanide” series)
+Atomic World Lesson 14: The Lanthanide series– the “rare earth” elements

 In this lesson we will be looking at one of the rows that sits down at the bottom, usually underneath the main part of the Periodic table.
 These two rows actually belong right in the table.
 If you turn to page “x” in the coloring book, you will see a Periodic Table at the top […]